-Third, the voluntary information exchanges between management and financial analysts during conference calls do not appear to be affected by variation across countries in terms of mandatory ESG disclosure standards.
-This nonresult is comforting, as it indicates that our measures of voluntary information exchange are not unduly affected by variation in mandatory disclosure standards across countries.
+Third, the voluntary information exchanges between management and analysts during earnings calls do not appear to be driven by variation across countries in terms of mandatory ESG disclosure standards.
+This indicates that our measures of voluntary information exchange are unaffected by variation in mandatory disclosure across countries.